haukex/raspinotes/BaseInstall.md

 		2. When you connect to the RPi via SSH, use `ssh -R12333 pi@...`

-		3. Then, commands that support it, you can use e.g. `ALL_PROXY=socks5h://localhost:12333 curl http://example.com`,
-		   for other commands use e.g. `sudo proxychains4 -q apt-get update` or `proxychains4 -q cpanm ...`
+		3. Then, with commands that support it, you can use e.g. `ALL_PROXY=socks5h://localhost:12333 curl http://example.com`, for other commands use e.g. `sudo proxychains4 -q apt-get update` or `proxychains4 -q cpanm ...`

 	- Sometimes, on some WiFi nets, WiFi will stop working unless I reboot the Pi once in a while.